Serge Belongie

 Serge Belongie (born 1974) is a professor of Computer Science at the University of Copenhagen, where he also serves as the head of the Danish Pioneer Centre for Artificial Intelligence.
 Previously, he was the Andrew H. and Ann R. Tisch Professor of Computer Science at Cornell Tech, where he also served as Associate Dean.
 He has also been a member of the Visiting Faculty program at Google.
 He is known for his contributions to the fields of computer vision and machine learning, specifically object recognition and image segmentation, with his scientific research in these areas cited over 210,000 times according to Google Scholar.
 Along with Jitendra Malik, Belongie proposed the concept of shape context, a widely used feature descriptor in object recognition.
 He has co-founded several startups in the areas of computer vision and object recognition.

-Belongie also serves as President of the Board for the European Laboratory for Learning and Intelligent Systems (ELLIS), a renowned organization dedicated to fostering research excellence and collaboration in the realm of artificial intelligence across Europe.
+Belongie also serves as President of the Board for the European Laboratory for Learning and Intelligent Systems (ELLIS), an organization concerned with research and collaboration in the realm of artificial intelligence across Europe.